How To Build a More Creative Company

 Despite what many believe, being a creative company doesn’t mean you hire designers to make your product pretty and it doesn’t mean you’re on top of all the latest office layout trends.
-These things can certainly be a part of your creative company but it takes a bit more than that to label yourself a creative business.
+These things can certainly be a part of your creative company, but it takes a bit more than that to label yourself a creative business.

 Being a creative company is a 2 step process.
-The first step is define a problem and the second step is to find your question by asking “why”.
+The first step is to define a problem and the second step is to find your question by asking “why”.

 How we’ll find the problem is by asking one of two questions:

 1 – What are the pain points everyone has in your industry?

 What are the pain points you and/or your industry have that people often chalk up to “that’s just how we’ve always done it”.
 We all know this as the worst saying in business but it exists in almost every company still.
 Think about the tasks people do that nobody likes.
 Think about the parts of your process that don’t make clear sense.
 Think about the things that often leave people confused or stressed.

 2 – What are the pain points of your customers?

 What are some things your customer dislikes about your company or industry?
 Why does that thing exist and how can it be changed or removed?
 Think about the complaints you may have received.
 Are there any that came up more than once or twice?

 The “Why” Test.